Concept and requirements of descendants

 b) That the descendant lives with the taxpayer .

-In cases of legal marital separation, when custody is shared, the family minimum for descendants will be prorated between both parents, regardless of who they are living with on the date of accrual of the tax.
+In cases of legal marital separation, when custody is shared, the family minimum for descendants will be prorated between both parents, regardless of who they are living with on the date the tax is due.

-Otherwise, the family minimum for descendants will correspond to whoever, in accordance with the provisions of the judicially approved regulatory agreement, has custody of the children on the date of accrual of the tax (normally, December 31), for This being the person with whom the descendants live.
+Otherwise, the family minimum for descendants will correspond to the person who, in accordance with the provisions of the judicially approved regulatory agreement, has been assigned the custody of the children on the date of accrual of the tax (normally, December 31), as this is the person with whom the descendants live.

-The sporadic absence of a child from the habitual residence during the school year does not break the cohabitation requirement required for the taxpayer to be able to apply the minimum for descendants, as long as the rest of the requirements established in this regard are met.
+The sporadic absence of a child from the habitual residence during the school year does not break the requirement of cohabitation required for the taxpayer to be able to apply the minimum for descendants, as long as the rest of the requirements established in this regard are met.

-However, in that case it must be taken into account that economic dependence is assimilated to cohabitation, unless annuities for food are paid in favor of said children that are taken into account for the calculation of the full fee.
+However, in this case it must be taken into account that economic dependency is assimilated to cohabitation, unless annual maintenance payments are made in favor of said children, which are taken into account for the calculation of the full quota.

-In accordance with this legal regulation, the parent or parents who have custody of the children, even if it is shared, must apply the minimum for descendants because they are the people with whom the descendants live, and will not be able to apply the specialties provided for the children. cases of annuities for alimony in favor of children included in articles 64 and 75 of the Tax Law.
+In accordance with this legal regulation, the parent or parents who have custody of the children, even if shared, must apply the minimum for descendants because they are the persons with whom the descendants live, and they may not apply the special provisions provided for the cases of annual alimony in favor of children included in articles 64 and 75 of the Tax Law.

-In the event that custody of a child is terminated due to his or her reaching the age of majority, the minimum for descendants will continue to apply as long as the parent taxpayer in question maintains cohabitation with the child.
-Likewise, if the adult descendant begins to live with the parent who pays annuities for maintenance, he or she will be entitled to the minimum, and not to the application of said annuities.
+In the event that the custody of a child is terminated upon reaching the age of majority, the minimum for descendants will continue to apply as long as the parent taxpayer in question continues to live with the child.
+Likewise, if the adult descendant begins to live with the parent who pays annual maintenance payments, he or she will be entitled to the minimum, and not to the application of said annual payments.

-On the other hand, parents who do not live with their children, but provide them with support by judicial resolution, may opt for the application of the minimum for descendants, by supporting them financially, or for the application of the treatment provided for by the Tax Law for the aforementioned food annuities.
-If the minimum is applied for descendants, it will be prorated between both parents.
+On the other hand, parents who do not live with their children, but provide them with support by court order, may choose to apply the minimum for descendants, by supporting them financially, or to apply the treatment provided for by the Tax Law for the aforementioned annual alimony payments.
+If the application of the minimum for descendants is chosen, this will be prorated between both parents.

 See in this regard table on application of the minimum per descendant and the option for joint taxation in the case of judicial separations, divorces and annulments of spouses with children.